Levi Coffin: Death and legacy

 Coffin died on September 16, 1877, at around 6:30 p.m. at his home in Avondale, Ohio.
 His funeral was held at the Friends Meeting House of Cincinnati.
 The Cincinnati Daily Gazette reported that the crowd was too large to be accommodated indoors; hundreds had to remain outside.
 Four of Coffin's eight pallbearers were free blacks who had worked with him on the Underground Railroad.
 Coffin was interred in Cincinnati's Spring Grove Cemetery in an unmarked grave.
 Coffin's wife, Catherine, who died four years later on May 22, 1881, is buried in Spring Grove Cemetery as well.

 Known for his fearlessness in assisting runaway slaves, Coffin served as a role model who encouraged his neighbors to help contribute to the effort, although many were wary of providing them with a safe haven in their homes as he and his wife did.
 Best known for his leadership in aiding fugitive slaves, Coffin was first referred to as the unofficial "President of the Underground Railroad" by a slavecatcher who said, "There's an underground railroad going on here, and Levi's the president of it."
 The informal title became commonly used among other abolitionists and some ex-slaves.

 Historians have estimated that the Coffins helped approximately 2,000 escaping slaves during their twenty years in Indiana and an estimated 1,300 more after their move to Cincinnati.
-(Coffin didn't keep records, but estimated the number to be around 3,000.)
+(Coffin did not keep records, but estimated the number to be around 3,000.)
 When questioned about his motives for aided fugitive slaves, Coffin once replied: "The Bible, in bidding us to feed the hungry and clothe the naked, said nothing about color, and I should try to follow out the teachings of that good book."

 On July 11, 1902, African Americans erected a 6 ft tall monument at Coffin's previously unmarked gravesite in Cincinnati.